gxshub/mopmc/README.md

-# MOPMC with LTL Property Specifications
+# MOPMC: A GPU-Accelerated Probabilistic Model Checking Tool for Multi-Objective Convex Queries
-Multi-objective Probabilistic Model Checking built on a C++ API of [Storm](https://www.stormchecker.org).
+MOPMC built on a C++ API of [Storm](https://www.stormchecker.org).
 This project is built on the Storm project and to use it, Storm model checker needs to be build from **source** with all dependencies.
 See [Storm](https://www.stormchecker.org) for installation details.